openstack-archive/sahara/doc/source/horizon/dashboard.user.guide.rst

 Example Jobs
 ------------
-There are sample jobs located in the sahara repository.
+There are sample jobs located in the Sahara repository.
 In this section, we will give a walkthrough on how to run those jobs via the Horizon UI.
 These steps assume that you already have a cluster up and running (in the "Active" state).